spectrasecure/arise/docs/creating-arise-pages.md

     └── ...
 ```

-When Arise builds your site, it traverses the folder structure of the entire site and builds everything with this structure in mind.
+When Arise builds your site, it traverses the folder structure of the entire site and builds everything with the above structure in mind.

 For large folders full of pages, Arise also supports the creation of dynamically generated index pages.
-You can tell Arise to create an index page at a given folder by using the `toc` setting (described in detail below) in your index folder's `index.md`.
+You can tell Arise to create an index page at a given folder by using the `toc` setting (see: [Optional Settings](#optional-settings)) in your index folder's `index.md`.

 The structure of an Arise website making use of indices should look something like this: